Welcome to Yale's Perception & Cognition Lab!

 • Visual awareness

-• The perception of animacy, causality, and time
+• The perception of causality, agency, physics, and time

 • Foundations of cognitive science